WSU-kduncan/ceg3120-cicd-hannahwysong/README-CD.md

 The hooks.json file is set up to run the script whenever it receieves a payload.\
 The payload must contain the secret specified.
 Which is located on github.\
+The secret authentication trigger was generated on chatgpt.\
+With the prompt "create a hooks.json file that authenticates a git secret"\
 The hooks file can be verified by starting webhooks, which is done with the command,\
 `/usr/bin/webhook -hooks /home/ubuntu/ceg3120-cicd-hannahwysong/deployment/hooks.json -verbose -port 9000`\
 Which starts webhooks with the config file on port 9000.\